 But, due to its popularity, it’s got everything you need for an amazing beach day or stay.
 It’s 30 kilometres long, making it one of the biggest stretches of beach in the state of Goa and it’s got bars, restaurants, beach shacks, 5 star resorts, hostels, everything you can imagine.

-There are also a lot of water sports opportunities on this beach including, banana boat rides, parasailing and jet ski rides.
+Also, one of the best things to try when in Goa is to try water sports.
+And Candolim Beach is one of the top spots for exactly this!
+Including, banana boat rides, parasailing and jet ski rides.
 These will only set you back around 300-500 rupees, so it’s good fun to get involved!

 Well, you can probably tell by now why it’s one of the best beaches in Goa for foreigners (and locals alike), it’s got everything!